-The Table Rock guide has used a variety of plastic grubs made by Yamamoto, Bass Pro Shops, Kalin’s and Chompers in 4- and 5-inch sizes.
+The Table Rock guide has used a variety of plastic grubs made by Yamamoto, Bass Pro Shops, Kalin’s, and Chompers in 4- and 5-inch sizes.
 “Probably my favorite day in and day out is the Chompers,” Wenners says.
-The size grub Wenners uses varies from day to day but he notices the 4-inch model is the most consistent.
+The size grub Wenners uses varies daily, but he notices the 4-inch model is the most consistent.

-Wenners opts for plastic grubs in three main colors: salt-and-pepper (white), smoke with black flake and watermelon with black flake.
-The forage bass are feeding on and water clarity determines which color grub Wenners selects each day.
-“If I feel like the fish are feeding heavily on shad then the smoke or salt and pepper works better,” he says.
-“The white seems to work a little bit better in off color water whereas the smoke works better in gin clear water.
-If the bites are coming close to the bottom and I am seeing tentacles and crawdads coming out of the fish , that is when the watermelon color seems to work a little better.”
+Wenners opts for plastic grubs in three primary colors: salt-and-pepper (white), smoke with black flake, and watermelon with black flake.
+The forage bass are feeding on, and water clarity determines which color grub Wenners selects each day.
+“If I feel like the fish are feeding heavily on shad, then the smoke or salt and pepper works better,” he says.
+“The white seems to work better in off-color water, whereas the smoke works better in clear water.
+If the bites are coming close to the bottom and I am seeing tentacles and crawdads coming out of the fish, that is when the watermelon color seems to work a little better.”

 A homemade darter jighead equipped with a 3/0 or 4/0 light wire hook is Wenner’s choice for attaching to a plastic grub.
 He uses the jighead with a 4/0 hook for targeting heavier largemouth bass and changes to the jighead with the 3/0 hook for catching spotted and smallmouth bass.

 The tournament competitor favors rigging his plastic grubs on an open hook without a weedguard.
 “I lose a few more baits like that, but I feel that I hook more fish on the open hook,” he says.